zeebe-io/zeebe-cluster-testbench/docs/operator-handbook.md

 - Kubernetes cluster
 - Zeebe cluster for test orchestration
-- Camunda Cloud Organizaton account
+- Camunda Cloud Organization account
 - Camunda Cloud API credentials to create test clusters on demand
 - Google Sheet file to receive the test results
-- Servicce account, credentials and permissions to write to that file
+- Google Sheet service account, token and permissions to write to that file
+- Kubernetes service account, token and permissions to interact with running clusters on Kubernetes level
-- Slack app and token to send notifications to slack channel
+- Slack app and token to send notifications to a slack channel
-- Slack channel to recieve notifications
+- Slack channel to receive notifications

 Setup and deployment: